Penmaenmawr: Prehistory

 The uplands above the town have many prehistoric remains, including the site of prehistoric polished stone axe factories on the west slopes of Cwm Graiglwyd near the top of Penmaen-mawr.
 This was once one of the most important stone axe manufacturing sites in Europe, together with the Langdale axe industry in the Lake District, Tievebulliagh in County Antrim and other sites across Britain.

 There is evidence that axes from Graiglwyd were exported widely 5,000 years ago, examples having been found as far afield as Cornwall and south-east England.
 The nearby Meini Hirion, known in English as Druid's Circle, is a prehistoric stone circle.
 Archaeological excavations have discovered the cremated remains of children at the site.
 A prehistoric trackway from Bwlch-y-ddeufaen to Conwy runs by the circle.
 The summit of Penmaen-mawr, from which the town takes its name, was 1500 ft above sea level until reduced by modern quarrying.
-The summit area was crowned by Braich-y-Dinas, one of the largest Iron Age hill-forts in Europe, comparable with Tre'r Ceiri near Trefor on the Llŷn peninsula.
+The summit area was crowned by Braich-y-Dinas, one of the largest Iron Age hillforts in Europe, comparable with Tre'r Ceiri near Trefor on the Llŷn peninsula.
 However, nothing remains today; the last remnants were obliterated by quarrying in the 1920s.